About first-party cookies

-If everything is successfully set up, it will return something similar to the following:
+If everything is successfully set up, you will see a return similar to:

 Update implementation code

 Before you edit code on your site to utilize first-party cookies, complete these prerequisites:

 - Request an SSL certificate, by following the steps described above in the Implement section of the Adobe Managed Certificate Program .

 - Create CNAME records (see above).